AviatrixSystems/Docs/HowTos/Cloud_Networking_Ref_Des.rst

                 DNS server of the VPC.
 In this case, you should enter 172.31.0.2

-   g.
+   #.
 Enable AWS ELB is selected.

-   h.
+   #.
 Save Template is selected.
 This Template saves you from entering
       repeated fields if you wish to create more gateways with the same configuration.